oscarrenalias/ai-agent-vision/README.md

 - Sorting functionality for the items table (by price, category, etc.)
 - Filtering options to show only items with discounts
-- Receipt history and storage for viewing past receipts
 - Charts and visualizations of spending by category
 - Receipt comparison tool to compare prices across different stores
 - Export functionality (PDF, CSV)